clairey-zx81/json-model/INTEGRATION.md

   pgxnclient install plv8
   ```

+  The glue is not obvious.

 - plpython?

 - PL/pgSQL: Generate a set of PL/pgSQL functions?

   how to handle variable declaration with the code generator? `Block` is too simplistic for that.
+  possibly add a stupid prefix which is grep-ed when generating the final function?

 ## MongoDB JSON Data